 The bill, S.B.
 No. 483, introduces new provisions regarding the sharing and protection of proprietary customer information by retail electric providers in Texas.
 It defines "proprietary customer information" to include identifying details such as a customer's name, telephone number, email address, and home address.
 The bill allows electric utilities to request this information from retail electric providers without needing prior customer authorization, specifically for communication related to emergencies, service interruptions, or restoration of service.
 The retail electric provider is required to provide this information within 48 hours of the request.

-Additionally, the bill mandates that any entity receiving proprietary customer information must implement reasonable security practices to protect the confidentiality and integrity of the data.
-It also stipulates that the information cannot be retained longer than necessary for the intended communication purposes.
-Notably, the bill clarifies that certain existing regulations do not apply to violations of this section, while others do, ensuring that the handling of proprietary customer information is both secure and compliant with relevant laws.
-The provisions of this act are set to take effect on September 1, 2025.
+Additionally, the bill mandates that any entity obtaining proprietary customer information must implement reasonable security practices to protect the confidentiality and integrity of the data.
+It also stipulates that such information cannot be retained longer than necessary for the intended communication purposes.
+Notably, the bill clarifies that violations of this section are subject to specific provisions under Section 15.021, while other sections of Chapter 15 do not apply.
+The act is set to take effect on September 1, 2025.